 Do you have trouble getting out to the gym but want to keep in shape?
 It can be a challenge at times to make it out to a gym, whether it be internal or external factors that get in the way.

-Cardio Exercises At Home:
+Cardio Exercises At Home

-Activities can range from high knees, jumping jacks, and jumping squats to activities that utilize small weights such as curls, shoulder press, and triceps extensions worked in with the cardio circuit.
-You can choose the difficulty level based on where you are at in terms of physical ability and take breaks as needed.
+Activities can range from high knees, jumping jacks, and jumping squats to activities that utilize small weights such as curls, shoulder presses, and triceps extensions worked in with the cardio circuit.
+You can choose the difficulty level based on where you are in terms of physical ability and take breaks as needed.
 Having a glass or bottle of water with you is an excellent way to keep up.

-3. Burpees: Burpees involve the whole body and also burn more calories than running.
+3. Burpees: Burpees involve the whole body and burn more calories than running.
 This exercise can range from mildly to tough based on what you choose to implement.
 You can start off going into push-ups to a jump.
-Then to step it up you can begin to include pull-ups, jump squats, mountain climbers, etc.
+Then to step it up, you can begin to include pull-ups, jump squats, mountain climbers, etc.

 2. Side Lunge: Side Lunges are an excellent way to work your legs and improve stability.

-For this exercise, you can lay on your back with your knees bent at about a 95-degree angle and your feet placed on the ground close to your gluts.
+For this exercise, you can lay on your back with your knees bent at about a 95-degree angle and your feet on the ground close to your glutes.
 Then you only extend one leg out with your arms rested flat on the ground to your sides with palms facing down to help stabilize yourself.
 Once in this position, begin to push with the foot that is still placed on the ground to raise your hips up toward the ceiling.

 1. Reverse Snow Angels: This is a great exercise to do on a yoga mat that does not require weights.